Worth – St Nicholas

 The upper parts of nave and chancel are separated by a string-course, the top of which in the nave is chamfered, though it may originally have had a square profile (BE(W) p725).
 This acts also as a sill for pairs of round-headed lights, the heads of which have through-stones, separated by a bulbous pilaster on a square base with a heavy square abacus.
 Such double windows are commoner in towers, though there are others in walls at Brixworth, Northamptonshire and Wing, Buckinghamshire (Baldwin Brown p364).
 The combination of features points to the mid-C11, i e pre-Conquest, though a blocked single window in the south porticus, its head formed from a single stone, could of itself be late C11.
 The north side of the nave lacks pilasters and is faced in ashlar.
 This could have been done at a later date, possibly because there were originally adjacent buildings (4 p241).
 The tall (14ft) and much restored rere-arch of the south doorway remains, though its jambs were cut away and the top blocked when the present C13 doorway was inserted.
 The equivalent on the north side is less restored, but its lowest part has disappeared.
 The height of the rere-arches could suggest that only the lower part of the door was opened, beneath a fixed wooden tympanum (7 p12).
 The purpose of the row of corbels at the top of the nave walls is uncertain.

-The chancel is long for the C11 and the west parts of its walls are straight.
+The apsidal chancel is long for the C11 and the western parts of its sides are straight.
 It was apparently totally rebuilt in the C19, including the foundations, though the presence of contemporary decorative painting on the rere-arch of a C14 lowside (see below), could suggest that some walling, at least of the western part, was spared.
 Nevertheless, it now lacks the other later alterations seen on the Sharpe drawing.
 The pilasters contain old stones and the single-light windows above the string-course of the apse are plausible reconstructions.
 The arches from the nave into the porticus and chancel are certainly mid-C11 and for Fernie (Anglo-Saxon Architecture p153) the chancel arch is crucial in this respect.
 It has complex responds with heavy semi-circular half-columns that have flattened cushion capitals, abaci with curved upper sides and a head with through-stones and an outer band.
 The lower side arches share its relatively broad proportions, though the austerely square responds are renewed for Nibbs (1850) shows them missing entirely on the south arch.
 An important change was the C19 tower to the east of the north porticus, which replaced a timber belfry placed on the porticus itself.
 This arrangement was probably original, though Adelaide Tracy (1848) shows an obviously later broach (III p74).
 There appears to have been an arrangement of this kind at Stoughton.

 The church is a rarity as its C11 basic groundplan was never altered and later changes were confined to details.
 The earliest such surviving work dates from the later C13.
 As well as the moulded south doorway within the C11 one, there is a similar west one, with brackets each side for a vanished porch.
 The double south west lowside of the chancel is of the same period, though now a copy, and the end walls of both porticus were rebuilt, as the lack of a string-course shows.
 The rebuilt wall in the north one has only a trefoil-headed lancet, presumably as it had to bear the weight of the belfry.
 That to the south, though now C19, has a three-light traceried window (its form confirmed by the Sharpe drawing).
 At this time, if not earlier, the eastern apse of this porticus was removed and replaced by the pointed recess already noted, which was probably for a monument or altar; the lower part of this is chamfered with stops.
 There is a narrower one in the same position in the north porticus,but though its original form is obscured by the construction of the C19 tower, it was probably similar.